BradGaddis/Ultra-AI-Quiz-Generator/README.rst

 A personal project.
-I was reading the book "Ultralearning when I thought this might be a good idea to try to implement to help me studies along.
+I was reading the book "Ultralearning" when I thought this might be a good idea to try to implement to help me studies along.

 # ROAD MAP
 - [ ] Get a basic UI in place (maybe Gradio)